omermbashir/5-card-kuhn-poker/README.md

 The algorithm typically converges to an ε-Nash equilibrium (ε < 0.01) within several thousand iterations.

-# 📊 DEMO SECTION - ADD THIS TO YOUR README

-Add this section after the "Results" section in your README.md:

 ---

 ## 🎮 Live Demo & Example Output